-Owner: Business Improvement Director

-Issued: May 2022 Version: 4.5

-Sexual violence, harassment and abuse

-Sexual violence: the general term used to describe any kind of unwanted sexual act or activity, including

-rape, sexual assault, sexual abuse, and many others.
+Sexual violence, harassment and abuse Sexual violence: the general term used to describe any kind of unwanted sexual act or activity, including rape, sexual assault, sexual abuse, and many others.

-Sexual harassment: unwanted behaviour of a sexual nature that makes someone feel distressed, intimidated or humiliated.
+Owner: Senior Safeguarding Officer Issued: September 2023 Version: 6.0 Review Date: August 2024 Page 9 of 22 Sexual harassment: unwanted behaviour of a sexual nature that makes someone feel distressed, intimidated or humiliated.
 It can take lots of different forms.
 It can include or be called sexualised bullying.
 Sexual abuse: forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Females can also be abusers as can other children.
 The sexual abuse of children by other children is a specific safeguarding issue in education and all staff should be aware of it.
-This is also known as peer on peer abuse or child on child abuse).
+This is also known as child on child or peer on peer abuse.
 Bullying (including cyberbullying) Behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.

 Radicalisation or extremism

 Radicalisation: The process by which a person comes to support terrorism and extremist ideologies

 associated with terrorist groups

-Extremism: This is vocal or active opposition to fundamental British values, including:
+Extremism: This is vocal or active opposition to fundamental British values:

 Democracy

 • The rule of law

 Individual liberty

 Mutual respect for and tolerance of those with different faiths and beliefs and for those

 without faith

 Also included in the definition of extremism are calls for the death of members of our armed forces,

 whether in this country or overseas.